 Lately, I have been inundated with friends and friends of friends asking for a little direction, wanting to “pick my brain” about the mysterious world of publicity.
 These days it seems everybody and their dog (no, really) has a publicist.
 So, how do you know if you are ready to call in the professionals and what do you need to know when hiring a celebrity publicist?

-Although I represent luxury brands, I am also what the industry refers to as a “personal publicist.”
+Although I also represent luxury brands like the Golden Door Spa, I am also what the industry refers to as a personal publicist.
 That means I handle people.
-Usually they are actors, but I also represent experts like interior designers, event planners, lifestyle experts, celebrity trainers, etc. Understanding a little bit about how publicity works can really help maximize results and hopefully save you some money.
+Usually they are actors, but I also represent experts like interior designers, lifestyle experts, celebrity trainers, etc. Understanding a little bit about how publicity works can really help maximize results and hopefully save you some money.
 Check out the below and if you think you are ready, have your people call my people…

-3. Lead Time– Publicists need at LEAST one month, preferably longer before whatever you are promoting comes out in order to pitch and secure short lead press.
+3. Lead Time: Publicists need at LEAST one month, preferably longer before whatever you are promoting comes out in order to pitch and secure short-lead press.
 In order to secure long lead press (I.e. monthly magazines), you need a 4-6 month lead time.
-For magazine covers, it can even be eight months!
+For magazine covers, and some design magazines, it can even be eight months!
 Don’t wait until the last minute to start taking meetings.

-5. Be Patient-it takes more than one month to see results.
+5. Be Patient: It takes more than one month to see results.
 I usually tell my clients that you should really give your publicist a solid three to six months before deciding if the investment is paying off.
 So, when you begin with a publicist you really want to have your ducks in a row.
-Have your website up and running, have images of yourself in both high and low res either on a disc or in something like Dropbox that is easy to share.
+Have your website up and running, have high res images of yourself, product, space, etc. saved in a Dropbox folder that is easy to share.

 date you, be your friend, help you, work with you.
 If editors, producers, directors, television bookers, etc. like you, they will want to work with you again and again (provided you meet the criteria in number 1).
 And a little insider secret, if your publicist likes you, she will work extra hard for you because it makes her happy to see you succeed!

-7. It’s All About the Bottom Line-There is a reason Kim Kardashian continues to grace the cover of almost every single magazine.
+7. It’s All About the Bottom Line: There is a reason Kim Kardashian continues to grace the cover of almost every single magazine.
 She sells them.
 Plain and simple.
 Same goes with talk shows.
 It is the job of the producers and bookers to raise the ratings of their show.
 Therefore, they want to book guests that are fun and connect with the audience.
-Have you ever watched a show like the Tonight Show and thought to yourself, man that guest seems like a jerk!
-Or, man she is sooo boring, what else is on?
-It rarely happens because bookers and producers work really hard to invite guests that are going to be entertaining.
+It is no longer enough to be an actor with a successful show on the air.
+Talent bookers and producers expect their guests to be personable, fun, and entertaining.
 If a guest is boring, chances are they won’t get asked back.
 I often refer new clients to my friend and media trainer LeeAundra Keany, who not only helps with public speaking, but also helps those who want to be on television tweak their non-verbal communication.